FreeCX/gixie-bright-control/README.md

 $ gixie-bright-control -c config.yaml
 ```

-- or just use as cli
+- or just use as cli app
 ```bash
 $ gixie-bright-control get
 10